ShreyasBakare/ShreyasBakare/README.md

 In my work, I often use C++, ROOT, and Python.
 In my free time, I enjoy exploring new ideas and learning new things.

+Sorry for the mess, I am currently making some changes!
 ## Tools I Use

 Here's a breakdown of the tools I use, categorized for clarity: